YellowJacketLinux/lfs-buildscripts/TLS-README.md

-What I found was that if I instead used `/usr/bin/curl` to retrieve the `certdata.txt` file when an update was available, it worked, as long as there already was valid certificate bundle for `curl` to validate the connection against.
+What I found was that if I instead used `/usr/bin/curl` to retrieve the `certdata.txt` file when an update was available, it worked, as long as there already was a valid certificate bundle for `curl` to validate the connection against.

 So long story short, I patched `make-ca` to use `/usr/bin/libressl` for